 Pull Request Template

 A Pull Request template is a standardized document that helps developers submit high-quality PRs.
-By providing a consistent format, the template allows team members to efficiently understand and review code changes.
+By providing a consistent format, the template allows team members to understand and review code changes more efficiently.
 The following is a guide to creating and using GitCode Pull Request templates.

 Creating a Pull Request Template